 Historically, ASIL was the sole member of the Syndicate and previously deposited capital at circa 50% Funds in Syndicate ("FIS") and 50% Funds at Lloyd's ("FAL").
-Following Arch Group's acquisition of the Barbican Group, ASIL became the Arch capital provider for both the Syndicate and Syndicate 1955 for the 2021 and 2022 YOA and all capital is held as FAL.
+Following Arch Group's acquisition of the Barbican Group, ASIL became the Arch capital provider for both the Syndicate and Syndicate 1955 for the 2021, 2022 and 2023 underwriting years and all capital is held as FAL.